Brand Names: Temodar

 What is temozolomide (Temodar)?

-Temozolomide is sometimes given after other cancer medications have been tried without successful treatment of the tumor.
+Temozolomide is usually given after other cancer medicines have been tried without success.

 Temozolomide may also be used for purposes not listed in this medication guide.